-You worked as Sous Chef / Sushi Chef with a Japanese restaurant in Abu Dhabi.
-How was time for you?
+You worked as a sous chef / sushi chef in a Japanese restaurant in Abu Dhabi.
+How was the time for you?

-The Japanese kitchen is often very simple, fresh and based high quality ingrediencies.
-As Sushi Chef; where do you get your ingrediencies from?
+Japanese cuisine is often very simple, fresh and based on quality ingredients.
+As a sushi chef – Where do you get your ingredients from?

-Can you share some of your latest creations / specialities you offer as Sushi Chef?
+Can you share some of your latest creations/specialties that you offer as a Sushi Chef?

 Now I’m trying to cook traditional Japanese Sushi with little fusion point (flavour).

-If you could choose a country in the world to take a Sushi Chef position for some time, where would it be?
+If you could choose a country in the world where you would take a sushi chef position for a while, where would it be?

 Maybe ones I’ll try my to get a job in US!
 But now I’m her.
 I do and will do my best!